 - THE TRUCK’S PERFORMANCE HAD NOT CHANGED SINCE ITS INITIAL PURCHASE

 WRONGFUL DEATH: Many times, truck accidents are so severe that the victim does not survive the crash.
 In some cases, the family may bring a claim on behalf of their loved one to recover compensation for their losses.
 Wrongful death claims require the family to prove the same facts as the deceased, had they survived and pursued a claim on their own.
 An attorney can help family members recover economic, non-economic, and, in certain cases, punitive damages for the loss of their loved one.

 COMMON COMPENSATION RECOVERED FROM TRUCKING ACCIDENTS

-Compensation for injuries and damages resulting from a truck accident is typically separated into two categories: economic and non-economic.
-Punitive damages may available, in some cases.
-Economic damages attempt to compensate the injured victim and/or family for their monetary losses, including:
+Compensation for injuries and damages resulting from a rollover are typically attempts to compensate the injured victim and/or family for their monetary losses, including: